cdli-gh/cdli-gh.github.io/pages/guide/guide_morpology.md

 ### 3. Save

 Saving will prompt a dialog box from LibreOffice about file formats (pictured below).
-It is VERY important that our files are formatted correctly to avoid extra steps.
+It is VERY important that the files are formatted correctly to avoid extra steps.
 Choose “use CSV.”
 You can uncheck the box at the bottom, which will disable this prompt in the future.

 If you are NOT prompted with this dialog box while saving, check your first file by opening it in a text-editor like Atom.
 A properly formatted .conll file should appear columned in Atom as it did in LibreOffice.
 If it this is not the case, something has gone wrong.
 Double-check that the file was imported with only the “tab” separator option selected.